 Some of these providers are aimed at enthusiasts and you can find out more about them with our guide to the best bicycle insurers.

-If you already have student insurance, it’s about time to start thinking about renewing it.
-It’s important to renew your insurance every year to make sure you’re still covered, especially if your situation has changed (you’ve moved from halls into private accommodation).
+If you already have student insurance, eventually you'll have to think about renewing it.
+It’s important to renew your insurance every year to make sure you’re still covered, especially if your situation has changed (you’ve moved from halls into private accommodation, for example).

 You'll need different insurance for a student house than you would for halls of residence.

 If you’re happy with the insurance you have, then renewing it should be simple.
 Endsleigh offers simple one-click renewals on their website if your policy is still active, and if your permanent home address is still the same it doesn’t matter if you’ve moved into a different house during term-time.
 You may also get a no-claims discount if you haven’t made a claim on your insurance this year.